 The family must request any exception to the subsidy standards in writing.
 The request must explain the need or justification for a larger family unit size, and must include appropriate documentation.
 Requests based on health-related reasons must be verified by a knowledgeable professional source (e.g., doctor or health professional), unless the disability and the disability-related request for accommodation is readily apparent or otherwise known.
 Request for other needs such as personal circumstances may be self-certified.
 The family's continued need for an additional bedroom due to special medical equipment must be re-verified at annual reexamination.
+The family's need for an additional bedroom due to other circumstances not covered under the auspices of a reasonable accommodation must be reviewed every two years at annual reexamination.

-When a family requests to add an adult to the household the HACB will not issue a larger voucher.
-A larger voucher may be issued for non-adult family members due to birth, adoption, marriage, or court-awarded custody.
+When a family requests to add an adult to the household the HACB will not issue a larger voucher until the family's first annual reexamination following the change in family size, if applicable, and/or if the family moves.
+A larger voucher may be issued for non-adult family members due to birth, adoption, marriage, or court-awarded custody at the family's first annual reexamination, if applicable, following the change in family size and/or if the family moves.